Argument from CAUSE TO EFFECT

 In summer the bridge will expand by such and such amount.

-This causal argument can be supplemented by a pragmatic argument.
+This preceding argument from cause to effect can be supplemented by a pragmatic argument.

 Such dilatation can have dangerous consequences: Expansion can twist metal.